Flat Preloader Icon

 Michał Jankowski.
 Photo: Public domain

 The son of an impoverished nobleman was born in 1842 in Złotoria, near Tykocin in Podlasie.
-He took part in the January Uprising when he was just over twenty years old.
-He was sent to Sybir with a sentence of 8 years.
-At that time he was a student at the Agrotechnical Institute in Horki.
+He took part in the January Uprising when he was just over twenty years old, as a result of which he was sent to Sybir with a sentence of 8 years.
+He was a student at the Agrotechnical Institute in Horki at that time.
 Together with his friends, he joined Ludwik Zwierzdowski’s party, which occupied the town and tried to spread the uprising to the entire Mogilev region.
-However, the support for the insurrection there turned out to be negligible and the uprising quickly collapsed.
+However, support for the insurrection there turned out to be negligible and it quickly collapsed.

-In Russia a monument was built in his honour.
-Several books and hundreds of articles were written about him, and a few films were also made.
-One of the peninsulas in the Sea of Japan was named after Michał Jankowski.
-It is also included in the Latin names of birds, butterflies, plants and insects.
-In the Far East he was a living legend of an unrivaled shooter.
-The Koreans living on Askold Island believed that he had a pair of eyes in the back of his head because he shot enemies attacking him from behind without turning around.
+In Russia, a monument was built in his honour.
+There have been several books and hundreds of articles about him, not to mention a few films.
+One of the peninsulas in the Sea of Japan was named after Michał Jankowski, whose surname is also included in the Latin names of birds, butterflies, plants and insects.
+In the Far East, he was a living legend as an unrivalled hunter.
+The Koreans living on Askold Island believed that he had eyes in the back of his head because he could shoot prey behind him without even turning around.
 That’s why they gave Michał Jankowski the nickname “Nenuni”, meaning four-eyed.

 Skip to content